""We live in a society where the emotional

 everyone is happy and cheerful at Christmas time - and judging myself for

-not feeling what I thought I "should" - caused me to feel depressed and
+not feeling what I thought I "should" - caused me to feel depressed and suicidal

-the most suicides occur - because people are feeling despair that their
+occur - because people are feeling despair that their lives aren't what they

-lives aren't what they "should" be.
+"should" be.

-It is so important to take the "shoulds" and "have
+It is so important to take the "shoulds"

-in our head that is judging us according to false criteria from a black
+voice in our head that is judging us according to false criteria from a black

 and white / right and wrong perspective - and we learned that programming